HaniSource/components/guides/usage-patterns.md

 ### Using with Livewire

-All dynamic components in Fluxtor work with Livewire the same way you'd expect.
+All dynamic components in Sheaf UI work with Livewire the same way you'd expect.
 Just bind your property using `wire:model`, like you normally do:

 ```html
 <x-ui.key-value